iniquitybbs/iniquity/README.md

 ## Key Features
 1. Cross-platform.
 Runs anywhere Ruby runs.
-2. Iniquity has been re-imagined as a collection of packages.
+2. Iniquity has been re-imagined as a collection of modules.
-    - Create and extend your BBS using Iniquity's packaging system.
+    - Create and extend your BBS using Iniquity's collection of core modules.
-    - Install/customize/remove popular BBS packages easily.
+    - Install/customize/remove popular BBS modules easily.

 ## Getting Started